Get insider access

 3. Best Budget Shark Vacuum

 The Shark Pet Cordless (IX141) is the best budget Shark vacuum we've tested.
-This cheap vacuum delivers impressive performance on bare floors as well as low- and high-pile carpets.
+Compared to a higher-end model like the Shark Stratos Cordless, this cheaper vacuum has far fewer features; you lose the convenience of things like automatic power adjustment and a telescopic wand.
+Nevertheless, it delivers impressive performance on bare floors as well as low- and high-pile carpets, and there's no shortage of accessories in the box.
 It comes with a crevice tool for handling messes in tight corners, an upholstery tool for cleaning fabric surfaces, and a soft-bristle brush to deal with dust on delicate, easily scratched surfaces.
-The downside, compared to a higher-end model like the Shark Stratos Cordless, is that it has far fewer features, lacking things like automatic power adjustment and a telescopic wand.

-This vacuum is also a hassle to keep clean; its floorhead's brushroll isn't removable, so removing any long hair wrapped around its brushroll is a nuisance.
+Something this vacuum shared with its pricier siblings is it's also a hassle to keep clean; you can't remove the floorhead's brushroll, so cleaning long hair wrapped around its brushroll is a nuisance.
 Its battery life is pretty mediocre, as it can only run for up to 40 minutes on a full charge, though that's a downside shared with the pricier Stratos Cordless.
 If you want to avoid running out of charge, the Shark Rocket Corded is a good substitute, albeit one that feels more cheaply built and doesn't perform quite as well overall.

 See our review